skyfire-xyz/skyfire-solutions-buildship-demo/README.md

 You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

+Modify the demo prompt to run the demo for companies other than Visa or use other Buildship tools in src/lib/types.ts

 ## Available Scripts

 - `yarn dev`: Starts the development server on `localhost:3000`.